Table of contents

 The namespace provided by a package helps prevent naming clashes between different areas of functionality.

-When you import a package, Python searches through the directories on sys.path
+When you import a package, Python searches through the directories on sys.path looking for the package subdirectory.

 Base example